October is often a busy month, as temperatures start to dip many of us start preparing our gardens for the winter weather ahead.

 Westland Bed & Border Chipped Bark to provide an ideal decorative mulch.
 It conserves water and provides thermal insulation for plant roots, or if you have a few additions to your garden, try our Gro-Sure Rose, Tree & Shrub Compost to get your new plants off to the best possible start.

-Making a leaf mould bin
+Making a leaf mold bin

 Make life easier for yourself, rather than bagging leaves why not create a leaf bin which you can use year after year?
 The leaves will eventually rot down to a leaf mould which can then be used for soil improvement or mulching for shrubs.